Thursday December 12, 2013

 Frosh Trip Activities

 OA has trips for everyone.
-825 freshmen from 41 countries participated in FT 2012.
+825 freshmen from 41 countries participated in 2012.
+Over 700 freshmen have already signed up!
+Spaces are limited.

 - Backpacking trips will hike anywhere from 6â€“10 miles a day (~5â€“8 hours).
 You will hike in one of a number of wilderness areas such as: the plateaus of central Pennsylvania, the crags of the Catskills in New York, the scenic Appalachian Trail in Connecticut, Shenandoah National Park in Virginia, or the summits of the Green Mountains in Massachusetts and Vermont.
 Most Frosh Trips are all-backpacking. (~50 trips)